cguldogan/vibe-mode/README.md

 This extension contributes the following commands:

-- `agent-first-mode.setupLayout`: Setup Layout (with conflict resolution)
+- `vibe-mode.vibeOn`: Vibe On - Enter Flow State (with conflict resolution)
-- `agent-first-mode.openCopilotInEditor`: Open Copilot in Editor (enhanced)
-- `agent-first-mode.moveTerminalToLeft`: Move Terminal Panel to Left
-- `agent-first-mode.hidePrimarySidebar`: Hide Primary Sidebar
-- `agent-first-mode.cleanLayout`: Clean Layout (aggressive cleanup)
+- `vibe-mode.vibeOff`: Vibe Off - Exit Flow State (restore default layout)

 ## Known Issues and Limitations

-- Requires GitHub Copilot extension to be installed for full functionality
+- Requires GitHub Copilot extension to be installed for AI-assisted workflows
 - Some VS Code commands may not be available in all environments
-- Layout changes are immediate and may require manual restoration if undesired
+- Layout changes are immediate and can be reversed using Vibe Off command

 ## Release Notes

 ### 0.0.1
 - Initial release with basic layout management
-- Commands for Copilot, terminal, and sidebar management
+- Commands for focused workflow, terminal, and sidebar management
 - Comprehensive test suite

-### 0.0.2 (Current)
+### 0.1.0 (Current - Vibe Mode)
+- **🎯 Rebranded to "Vibe Mode"** - Enter your optimal coding flow state
-- **Enhanced layout conflict resolution** - Fixes the Welcome tab + Copilot layout conflict
+- **Enhanced conflict resolution** - Intelligent layout optimization
-- **Aggressive cleanup strategy** for optimal Copilot experience
+- **Vibe On/Off workflow** - Seamless entry and exit from flow state
 - **Improved Welcome tab handling** and multi-editor conflict resolution
-- **Added Clean Layout command** for proactive layout management
+- **Clean Layout command** for aggressive workspace optimization
 - **Enhanced logging and debugging** capabilities
-- **80+ comprehensive tests** including layout conflict scenarios
+- **108+ comprehensive tests** including layout conflict scenarios

 ## Testing

-The extension includes comprehensive test coverage with 80+ tests covering:
+The extension includes comprehensive test coverage with 108+ tests covering:

 - **Unit Tests**: Individual function testing
 - **Integration Tests**: Command registration and execution